Recovered from COVID-19? Help current patients fight by donating plasma.

 While COVID-19 currently has no proven treatment, it is possible that convalescent plasma, which contains antibodies to the virus that causes COVID-19, may provide passive immunity to certain patients with severe forms of the illness.

-Individuals may be eligible to donate convalescent plasma if they were confirmed with a prior diagnosis for COVID-19 by a laboratory test.
 Potential donors must be completely free of symptoms for 14 days prior to donation.

 Recovered patients who meet these criteria along with all FDA requirements for blood and plasma donation can contact us about participating by clicking below.

 Convalescent Plasma in the News

 - Texas couple has saved 68 lives and counting with their COVID-19 plasma donations